limikael/restmqtt/README.md

 This script is intended to be run continously on a server.
 It connects to an MQTT broker and also acts as a webserver and accepts HTTP requests.
 It then translates between these protocols as explained below.

-## Configuration and Starting
+## Usage

 It is started simply with:

     restmqtt configfile.json

-The configuration file should look like:
+The configuration file should look something like this:

 ```
 {